Skip to main content

 Key Results

-• Istio validates Keycloak JWTs at ingress and enforces mTLS in the mesh
+• Istio validates Keycloak JWTs at ingress and enforces mTLS; the Go services carry no auth code

-• Kubernetes manifests cover deployments, services, config, secrets, and Istio routing
+• Full Kubernetes deployment: manifests, config, secrets, and Istio routing

 Architecture